VEckardt/IntegritySTeF/README.md

 # IntegritySTeF
 Functional Setup Testing Framework for PTC Integrity

-It uses Fitnesse, a Java Wiki for the test execution.
+It uses Fitnesse (http://www.fitnesse.org/), a Java Wiki for the test execution.

 ## Overview